 For Gifts and For Me

 One morning about two weeks before Christmas, I walked into the Bernina store where I work and noticed several women lined up holding bolts of Shannon Cuddle, a microfiber fleece.
-(Here are some examples of this fabric: 1; 2; 3.)
 Benartex makes a similar fabric named Minkee.
 I believe Minkee has been around longer and is more well known.
 The variety of microfiber fleece that people are most familiar with is the dimpled version, frequently used in making baby blankets.
 My coworker had seen a video for an infinity scarf over the weekend and made one out of Cuddle.
-It … Continue reading
+It was so beautiful that everyone in the store wanted one … Continue reading

 More Little Gifts